kcarnold/cs344/content/units/03models/homework.md

 You should have at least 5 images of each building, ideally more, ideally from several people.
 Make sure that these are images that you (and your code) *never saw* in the course of doing Homework 2.

-If you cannot find examples of the same two buildings that you used, you may either:
+If you cannot find examples of the same two buildings that you used, *you do not need to collect new data*.
+You may either:

 1. Reinterpret the problem as detecting a specific building (i.e., rename the other images to be just "Other"), or
-2. Switch which buildings you train your Homework 2 classifier on, and repeat the trials you did there.
+2. Retrain your Homework 2 classifier on a different set of buildings, based on images from other students.

 Either way, *clearly describe the choices you made*.